wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Don't panic.
+-   Don't panic.
 If you are troubleshooting a system, it means that it was working at one time, probably very recently.
 Before jumping in and making changes, survey the scene and assess exactly what is broken.
 If you have historical logs or statistics to work from, all